 For a long time, I had only heard that you should use bleach to remove mold from areas in your house.
-But when I got my own house a few years back, I was primarily using green and natural products and so I wondered – Can you remove mold from your house naturally?
+But when I got my own house a few years back, I started only using green and natural products, and so I wondered – Can you remove mold from your house naturally?

 Yes, you can remove mold from your house naturally.
 There is a variety of natural household products that you can use to remove mold in your home.
 If you’re into essential oils, they can also remove mold.

 Removing mold from your house naturally avoids using harsh chemicals that you can breathe in, come in contact with your skin, or expose to your pets or family.

-Before exploring these natural products and natural ways of removing mold from your house, let’s briefly discuss what mold is, how it grows, and the different types of mold found in your house.
+Before exploring these natural products and ways of removing mold from your house, let’s briefly discuss what mold is, how it grows, and the different types of mold found in your home.

 What Is Mold?

 Mold is a fungus that reproduces through very small spores.
 The spores will tend to grow into mold in areas that contain a lot of moisture.

 Mold needs moisture, the right temperature, and a source to feed on.

 The most common indoor house molds are below: